Taoism: Rituals

-Ancient Chinese religion made much use of sacrifices to gods and ancestors, which could include slaughtered animals (such as pigs and ducks) or fruit.
-The Taoist Celestial Master Zhang Daoling rejected food and animal sacrifices to the gods.
-Today, many Taoist temples reject animal sacrifice.
-Sacrifices to the deities remain a key element of Taoist rituals, however.
-There are various kinds of Taoist rituals, including presenting offerings, scripture reading, sacrifices, incantations, purification rites, confession, petitions, and announcements to the gods, observing the ethical precepts, memorials, chanting, lectures, and communal feasts.
+Taoist ritual practice includes a wide range of activities, such as making offerings; reciting and reading scriptures; chanting and incantations; purification, confession, and repentance rites; submitting petitions and memorials and issuing formal announcements to the deities; observing ethical precepts; delivering lectures; and holding communal feasts.
+Formal Taoist rituals usually includes or concludes with the statement jiji ru lüling, a phrase of commemoration used to send off the prayers and petitions and to ensure efficacious responsiveness.

+Ancient Chinese religion relied heavily on offerings and sacrifices to deities and ancestors.
+The early traditions of Celestial Master are said to have rejected blood (animal) sacrifice to traditional gods in favor of petition-based rites and offerings.
+In contemporary Taoist practice, ritual offerings to deities—such as incense, food, and other presentations—remain central, while animal sacrifice is generally not part of orthodox Taoist liturgy.

 On particular holidays, such as the Qingming Festival, street parades take place.
 These are lively affairs that involve firecrackers, the burning of hell money, and flower-covered floats broadcasting traditional music.
 They also variously include lion dances and dragon dances, human-occupied puppets (often of the "Seventh Lord" and "Eighth Lord"), gongfu, and palanquins carrying images of deities.
 The various participants are not considered performers but possessed by the gods and spirits in question.

 Taoism has two main types of rituals: vernacular and classical.
 Vernacular rituals are more about the community and include things like healing, protection, and celebrations for farming.
 Local people often do these and mix Taoist beliefs with local traditions, like ancestor worship and seasonal festivals.
 On the other hand, classical rituals are more formal and are performed by trained priests in temples.
 They follow ancient texts and involve detailed ceremonies, offerings, and chants to connect with the Tao and the universe.
 Examples of classical rituals include the "Three Purities" ceremony, which honors important deities, and rituals for purification and meditation.
 Together, these rituals show different ways people practice Taoism, focusing on community and personal spirituality.